Writing with Precision

 |It can also be found (often in brackets) expressing doubt or uncertainty about the word or phrase it is placed immediately after.||The novel Robinson Crusoe was written by Daniel Defoe (1660[?]-1731).|

 !
 Exclamation Mark

-mark is used instead of a full stop
+mark (or exclamation point) is used instead of a full stop

 surprise, enthusiasm, emotion, pain or disgust in the form

 Note: There is a tendency to overuse exclamation marks.
 It should not be necessary to add them to every surprising remark or witticism to attract the reader's attention.
 Good quality writing is sure to convey the intended mood anyhow.